Be the First in your Family to Complete a 4-year College Degree!

 What is Friends Experience?

-This course is required for all first-year (for two semesters) and transfer (for one semester) students and is designed to acclimate you to Friends University and to introduce you to the development of critical thinking skills, continued development of communication skills, and an understanding of the history and traditions of Friends.
+This course is required for all first-year (two credit hours) and transfer (one credit hour) students and is designed to acclimate you to Friends University and to introduce you to the development of critical thinking skills, continued development of communication skills, and an understanding of the history and traditions of Friends.
 It is a small discussion-oriented class based on academic interest.

 What do I do if I’m struggling in a class?